 SMCR refers to the Senior Managers and Certification Regime (also known as SM&CR) and as a HR professional working in financial services, you’ll have no doubt heard about it in some form, whether through dedicated training courses or reading up on the FCA website.
 But what does it mean for you as a HR professional and your business, and has it changed in light of the COVID-19 pandemic?

 Replacing the Approved Persons Regime (APR), banks, building societies and other financial institutions adopted the regime in 2016.
 With the legislation having been extended to all FCA-regulated firms, in this blog we look at common questions around SMCR compliance – helping to protect your business from staff misconduct, financial penalties and the negative publicity that might follow.

-Our handy Q&A explains everything you need to know about the new regulations and the impact of COVID-19, so you can get your New Year recruitment drive off to a flying start.
+Our handy Q&A explains everything you need to know about the new regulations and the impact of COVID-19, so you can plan recruitment as businesses look to the future post-pandemic.

 What is SMCR?

-According to the FCA, the purpose of the legislation is to ‘reduce harm to consumers and strengthen market integrity by creating a system that enables firms and regulators to hold individuals to account.’
+According to the FCA, the purpose of the SM&CR legislation is to ‘reduce harm to consumers and strengthen market integrity by creating a system that enables firms and regulators to hold individuals to account.’
 In other words, it’s designed to ensure those in senior roles have the skills, knowledge and integrity to act in the customers’ best interests, while setting a new standard of personal conduct for everyone working in financial services.

 Who does the SMCR apply to?